 Pump systems – you push or squeeze the water through a filter

-- Sawyer Mini Filter is rated up to an incredible 378,000 litres (100,000 gallons) and is lightweight at 65g (2.5 ounces).
-Pouch treats just under a litre (32 ounces / 0.95L).
-Needs regular backwashing to keep filter clean and won’t filter viruses.
+- Sawyer Mini is rated up to an incredible 378,000 litres (100,000 gallons) and is lightweight at 65g (2.5 ounces).
+The Sawyer pouch treats just under a litre (32 ounces / 0.95L).
+It needs regular backwashing to keep filter clean and won’t filter viruses.
 You can use it directly as a straw, use it in your bladder tube, or attach it to standard threaded bottles.
 The downside of the Mini is it prone to clogging; many recommend the Sawyer Squeeze, which is slightly more expensive and heavier (90g vs 65g) – it treats the same amount of water as its smaller sibling.

 - MSR Trail Shot is one of the smallest and lightest models.
 It filters 1L per minute and weighs just 142 g (5 oz).
 Cartridge (filter) life is 2000L.

 - MSR Guardian Water Purifier is the Rolls Royce of water filters, removing pretty much everything.
 Treats 2.5L per min with a cartridge life 10,000L+ and is self-cleaning.
 One of the heaviest ‘though at 490g (1 lbs 1.3 oz).
 The best choice if you are undertaking extended treks, especially in areas where the water quality is dubious, but not cheap.

 Straw systems – filters as you drink